herbsjs/herbsjs.github.io/docs/tutorial/graphql.md

 ---
 id: graphql
-title: 6.
-Generating GraphQL Endpoint 💥
+title: 7.
+GraphQL 🚧
-sidebar_label: 6.
-Generating GraphQL Endpoint 💥
+sidebar_label: 7.
+GraphQL 🚧
 slug: /tutorial/graphql
 ---

+-- explicar o grapgql
+-- como ver as queries e mutations do projeto

 > GraphQL is a query language for your API, and a server-side runtime for executing queries using a type system you define for your data.
 >